 Ending Human Trafficking

-Since the first victim of trafficking for sexual exploitation approached us in 2006, the Immigrant Council has developed a specific expertise targeting on trafficking of migrant women for sexual exploitation.
+Since the first victim of trafficking for sexual exploitation approached us in 2006, the Immigrant Council has developed specific expertise on trafficking of migrant women for sexual exploitation.
 We abhor the highly gendered nature of this crime that involves devastating exploitation in the sex industry, where more than 90% of the prostituted are vulnerable migrant women.
-We fight to stem the tide of this fast-growing crime by focusing on migrant women's assistance, while also working for the reduction of the demand from consumers that drive the sexual exploitation of migrant women. we monitor international developments to ensure we support the women and girls in the best and most effective way possible.
+We fight to stem the tide of this fast-growing crime by focusing on assistance to migrant women, while also working for the reduction of the demand from consumers that drive sexual exploitation.
+We monitor international developments to ensure we support women and girls in the best and most effective way possible.

 Our legal team prioritises victims of trafficking for the purposes of sexual exploitation when taking on legal cases, given their level of legal complexity and the additional vulnerabilities of those affected.
 We also seek to address the systemic criminal elements of this abhorrent trade in human beings.
 We do this by researching the patterns of criminality in migration-based trafficking and investigating best practice approaches for responding to and supporting victims of this crime.